ashu12318/donation/README.md

 # Feature
 - Create a Cause w/
+-- Header
+-- Description(Potentialy an offchain link)
 -- Target Amount
+-- Accumulated Fund
 -- Deadline
 -- Start Date
 -- Owner/Creator
--- Description(Potentialy an offchain link)

 - Accept Ether

+- Donate
+-- Circuit Breaker: Disable Contract after timeline is over

-- Withdraw Donation
+- Withdraw Donation: Withdrawal Pattern
 -- Once timeline is finished
+-- Creator of the Contract
+-- Circuit Breaker: Close the contract after there is no fund...

 - Fetch List of all active/future causes
+- Fetch all Cause by creator's address

 # Transactions
-- Create a Cause
+- Create a Cause: Creator/Owner
+- Donate: Users
-- Donate
+- Withdraw: Creator/Owner
 # Read Operations
-- Fetch all Causes/Donations
+- Fetch all Causes/Donations: Users
-- Fetch Single Cause
+- Fetch Single Cause: Users
--

 # Future Goals
+- Contract for each Cause
+-- Factory Pattern
+---- Use it for creating a new contract for every cause
+---- Act as Registry(To provide address of all the causes)
+---- How this factory will know that specific cause has been closed: Not required

-- Accept Donation in Any Token
+- Accept Donation in Any Token: Uniswap/Metamask Integration
 - Auto Swap to a Target stable coin
 -- Add target Stable Coin token while creating Cause

-- Contract for each Cause
--- Will it have any real benifit?

 - Organization's Dashboard with all the causes

-# Concerns
-- Very few and simple onchain transactions(chain write operations)
-- Circuit Breaker design pattern doesnt ever have applicability in this
-- Very less code to demostrate security and design pattern skills
-- Authenticity of Cause Creator?

 # Flow
+- Cause Details/Doation Page
 - Landing Page
 - Create Cause Page
 - Browser All Cause Page
-- Cause Details/Doation Page

 # TODO
-- Any 2 General Design Pattern
--- Circuit Breaker
 - Any library use?
 - Security Risk Handled
 - Include SafeMath